LordThiouk/sodav-monitor/docs/TESTING_STRATEGY.md

 # Testing Strategy

 ## Overview
 This document outlines our approach to testing the SODAV Monitor project.
 We follow a component-based testing strategy, where each major component is tested in isolation to ensure proper functionality and maintainability.
+Additionally, we use integration tests to verify that different components work together correctly.

 ## Testing Principles
 1. **Component Isolation**: Each component is tested independently to minimize dependencies